xiaobai/dotfiles/README.md

 ## Notes
 - Powerline fonts can be found on github (powerline/fonts.git)
 - Installs oh-my-zsh and Vundle for you, if they are not already present.
-- Install script should have option to install all the software for you using your package manager (coming soon!)